AffiliateWP/affiliatewp-affiliate-area-tabs/readme.txt

 > This plugin requires [AffiliateWP](https://affiliatewp.com/ "AffiliateWP") in order to function.

 Affiliate Area Tabs allows you to add custom tabs to AffiliateWP's Affiliate Area.
 Each tab is linked to a WordPress page making it exceptionally easy to add and manage the tab's content.
+Pages assigned to a tab are only viewable to affiliates.
+Since version 1.8 of AffiliateWP it's possible to remove any of the existing tabs in the Affiliate Area (Affiliate URLs, Statistics etc).

 Here are just some of the things you could do: